 |Compatibility||Peaceful community fish|

 The rainbow cichlid is part of the large family of cichlids.
 The cichlid family includes over 1,600 species of fish.
 More new species are discovered every year.
+The cichlid family represents species of various colors, shapes, and sizes.
+Cichlids are medium-sized and have elongated bodies.
+The single nostrils on either side of the fish’s forehead is a common species feature.

 Rainbow cichlids are one of the smallest fish in the cichlid family.
 Their scientific name is Herotilapia multispinosa, and they belong to the Cichlasomatinae subfamily of cichlids.
 They were discovered in 1867.
+The fish use their tricuspid teeth to feed on algae.

 The rainbow cichlid is found in shallow muddy waters with rich vegetation.
 This fish has adapted to feeding on algae with its specialized teeth.
 They are common in the wild.